econrad003/yaMazeImp/README.md

 * *vertexwise\_growing\_tree.py* - a family of algorithms for creating spanning trees (perfect mazes) on vertex-weighted connected graphs (grids) that are superficially similar to Prim's algorithm.
 These are all built on an algorithm that, for lack of a better name, I call vertex Prim.
 These algorithms are similar to the algorithms "Simple Prim" and "True Prim", and two of the growing tree algorithms that were implemented in Chapter 11 of [1].
 * *tree\_search.py* -  included are alternative spanning tree search algorithms using a queue (breadth-first search) or a priority-queue (best-first search).
 These complement the stack-based depth-first search algorithm used in *recursive\_backtracker.py*.
 * *wilson.py* - Wilson's algorithm, a theoretically unbiased spanning tree algorithm that uses a loop-erased random walk of the grid.
 In addition, the program includes a hybrid Aldous/Broder/Wilson algorithm that starts the random walk using the first-entrance algorithm of Aldous and Broder and finishes using the loop-erased random walk due to Wilson.
 Wilson's algorithm tends to start slowly and end quickly.
 The hybrid algorithm tends to start and end quickly, slowing down as it approaches the middle using Aldous/Broder, then speeding up after Wilson's algorithm takes control.
 I don't know whether the hybrid algorithm is biased.

+* **Directed algorithms** - directed versions of some of the algorithms have also been implemented.
+These produce one-way links instead of two-way links:
+    * *di\_aldous\_broder.py* - a directed version of the Aldous/Broder algorithm.
+Both first entrance and last exit are supported.
+This implementation builds the unvisited set from the undirected component containing the start cell.
+It can thus be used on disconnected grids, provided grid connections are two-way.
+    * *di\_binary\_tree.py* - a directed version of the first binary tree algorithm.
+    * *di\_recursive\_backtracker.py* - a directed version of the recursive backtracker (aka: depth-first search or DFS) algorithm.
+    * *di\_sidewinder.py* - a directed version of the sidewinder algorithm.

 ### 3.2 Other Algorithms